 A promising career path

 If you’re looking for a technology role that will keep you on your toes and exercise your interpersonal skills, help desk analyst can be a great job.
 A help desk role can also be a great way to break into the technology industry.
-Help desk analysts are in demand and can expect to see significant increases in starting compensation this year, according to the Salary Guide from Robert Half Technology.
+Help desk analysts are in demand and can expect to see significant increases in starting compensation this year, according to the 2019 Robert Half Technology Salary Guide.

 The midpoint salary for a Tier 1 support role is $38,750.
 The midpoint salary for a Tier 2 role is $45,750, and for Tier 3 it's $58,500.